PHPVibe/PHPVibe/README.md

-[!NOTE]
+> [!NOTE]
+> PHPVibe used to be a big deal, but the world has moved away from video platforms.

+> [!CAUTION]
-PHPVibe has now limited development and no support as the CMS's market is no longer presenting any decent interest.
+> PHPVibe has now limited development and no support, use it at your own risk.

 # PHPVibe - FREE, OPEN SOURCE VIDEO CMS
 ## A full multimedia solution, it can be the perfect framework for your video, image, or music website, or why not?
 All in one!